techstarsiot/starterpacks/templates/spark_sql/README.md

 # -bp:  overrides default bucket path to use
 # -tr:  for transforms to pandas and json (assuming data is small enough in memory)

 spark-submit sparksql_workflow.py -mem 20g -tab -bkt
 -tgt "sample_target"
 -bn  "techstars.iot.dev"
 -bp  "data"
 -mem "20g"
+-tab
 --appname "Benchmark.experiment.001"
 --src "s3a://techstars.iot.dev/data/sample_data.csv"
 ```

+This `tab` option is used to generate the initial hive tables.
+After the initial tables are created (and are not needed to be updated), this option is no longer required.

+As noted above, theh `bkt` option is used to take information from the hive table and to write and read back from S3.

 Script: sparksql_partitions.py
-Performs Partitioning based on given keys from hive metastore table to
-store locally on disk, create an archived file and write/read to S3.
+Performs Partitioning based on given keys from hive metastore table to store locally on disk, create an archived file and write/read to S3.